 other purpose; freedom is the purpose.
 This is how important freedom is to

 God.
 He wants His children free, because God is free.
-For this reason He wants us free from sin
+We will never achieve

 level of freedom we can expect to achieve in this life is that of a slave to